 A recent video filmed by Constantine Garelas shows a group of Greek-speaking men filled with joy as they meet the Greek visitor to their village.
 They perceive him as a compatriot who lives on the other side of the border.

-The men, who are all over 50 years old, speak with a strange feeling of nostalgia for the land of their ancestors and their roots.
-Most of them are descendants of the population exchange between Turkey and Greece that took place in 1923, after the Asia Minor Disaster.
+The men, who are all over fifty years old, speak with a strange feeling of nostalgia for the land of their ancestors and their roots.
+Most of them are descendants of the population exchange between Turkey and Greece that took place in 1923 after the Asia Minor Disaster.

-And those who have visited the place their ancestors used to live, speak with pride about the trip to their roots.
+Those who have visited the place in which their ancestors used to live, speak with pride about the trip to their roots.
 These are the Greeks at heart in Catalca, Turkey.